maurizi/django-easy-timezones/README.md

     )
     ```

-1. (Optionally) Add a path to the [MaxMind GeoLite2 cities databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) in your settings file:
+1. Add a path to the [MaxMind GeoLite2 cities databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) in your settings file:

     ```python
     GEOIP2_DATABASE = '/path/to/your/geoip/database/GeoLite2-City.mmdb'